MRA logo

 • Road Surface Temperature

-Consortium members are free to use this data in the design and construction of their FSAE entries, other school projects and related academic activities.
-Any publication or presentation of the tire data must acknowledge Calspan and the FSAE TTC.
+Use of the FSAE TTC data requires agreement to these terms.
+In short, individuals at member schools are free to use this data in the design and construction of their FSAE entries, other school projects and related academic activities.
+Any publication or presentation of the tire data must acknowledge Calspan Corporation and the FSAE TTC.
 Individuals and teams are prohibited from donating or selling the data to any other individual, group, team or university, or posting it on the internet.
-Anyone wishing to obtain the data may do so by joining the FSAE TTC, regardless of their affiliation (i.e., non-FSAE teams or individuals are welcome to join the FSAE TTC, although they won't have voting rights on tire constructions to be tested).
+Membership is assigned to the registering school, not an individual or team at that school.
+Individuals not associated with a particular school may join the FSAE TTC at the discretion of the directors.
 The data may not be used in any commercial application.

 Finances are overseen by FSAE Design Judge Doug Milliken, who wrote the following: